PranavSriram18/writing/attention/attention0.md

 of a power of 2.
 To move information from $(t, 1)$ to $(t + d, l)$, decompose $d$ into its binary
 representation: $d = 2^{i_1} + 2^{i_2} + \ldots + 2^{i_m}$, where $m \le \log_{2}(d)$.
 Each term
 can be covered by a single attention hop; hence a path exists as long as $l \ge \log_{2}(d)$.

+The figure above illustrates the proof for d = 7: to get from the first token 1 to stream 8, we take hops of sizes 1, 2, and 4 in any order.

 ### 8.4 Stochastic Masking
 So far we've focused on deterministic constructions of the neighborhood.
 In stochastic masking, we